denoland/manual/contributing/style_guide.md

 ### If a filename starts with an underscore: `_foo.ts`, do not link to it.

-Sometimes there may be situations where an internal module is necessary but its API is not meant to be stable or linked to.
+There may be situations where an internal module is necessary but its API is not meant to be stable or linked to.
 In this case prefix it with an underscore.
 By convention, only files in its own directory should import it.

 ### Use JSDoc for exported symbols.